Adobe is the one and only PDF app!

 Overall Satisfaction with Adobe Acrobat

-Adobe Acrobat is our go-to app for anything PDF related.
+Adobe Acrobat is the go-to app for anything PDF related.
 Wearing my graphic designer hat, I create digital proofs and interactive publications.
 In management mode, I create, edit, and/or sign critical documents and communications.
 I've used Acrobat since its inception and would choose no other app for creating or editing PDFs.

 - create interactive publications